Jenny Zha Giedt

 About Me

 I graduated with a PhD in Business Administration with an Accounting emphasis from the Haas School of Business at UC Berkeley in 2016 and was a Deloitte Foundation Doctoral Fellow.
 My UC Berkeley dissertation explores why certain companies voluntarily announce that they are seeking strategic alternatives and documents the costs and benefits associated with the announcement: "Voluntary Disclosure of Strategic Alternatives: A Cost-Benefit Analysis" (2016) Link.
-To date, several of my research projects aim to uncover new knowledge about this significant corporate event and its disclosure.
+One of my continued research interests is understanding the corporate decision to evaluate strategic alternatives, which occurs when a firm calls into question its current standalone strategy and seeks a potential sale or merger to maximize shareholder value.

 Prior to Berkeley, I worked as an auditor and forensic accountant at KPMG in Los Angeles, CA, and obtained my CPA license.
 I also worked in the mutual fund and hedge fund industries, with US Bank and Dorchester Capital.
 I graduated with my Bachelor's degrees in Accounting and Business Administration (Finance emphasis) and minored in Mathematics at the University of Southern California.